Nomadic Horsemanship Retreat

 The Daily Flow

 The retreat offers a blend of deepening theory, shared stories, new perspectives on horsemanship, and guided practical sessions that cover the Nomadic Horsemanship Program.
 Each day unfolds naturally, guided by the herd and the weather.
 There is plenty of time and space to integrate and reflect, to slow down, to enjoy nature, and be present.
-The days are rich with learning, yet calm in pace, allowing both humans and horses to integrate and rest in between sessions.
+The days are filled with learning, yet calm in pace, allowing both humans and horses to integrate and rest in between sessions.

 What it’s not